Flag of Washington, D.C.: Voter's Guide upside-down flag incident

 On October 16, 2014, ahead of the November 4 elections, it was discovered that the DC flag was put upside down on the DC Voters Guide sent to residents in the district the previous day.
 It was originally reported by Denise Tolliver, the District of Columbia Board of Elections' spokesperson, that the inverted flag was placed as a way to draw attention to the upcoming election.
 The turnout at the previous election was at a historic low with only 27% turnout.
 Later that day, after checking with the printer, the Executive Director, Clifford Tatum, confirmed that it was indeed an error.
 According to him, a member of the design team had stylized the logo in past elections.
 He stated that "[The Board] ha[s] done different things with the flag in the past.
 Her idea was the bars would be above the stars."
 Since the error was found after they were published, it appears someone came up with the cover-up idea of it being intentional.
 Ward 5 Council Member Kenyan McDuffie stated "My impression is that this was not an intentional act, and it was an error.
 And if it was intentional, then it was ridiculous that anyone would sanction that."
 The board issued an apology and acknowledged both issues with the DC flag properly oriented as a watermark:

 Federal use

 Until 2013, the DC flag was not automatically raised at events in the United States Armed Forces along the flags of the 50 states.
 The National Defense Authorization Act for Fiscal Year 2013 was signed into law by President Barack Obama in January 2013 contained a provision that required just that the DC flag and the flags of the territories be displayed whenever the flags of the states are displayed.
 This legislation was pushed by Delegate to the House of Representatives Eleanor Holmes Norton.

 Private use

 The design has been embraced by the public in the 20th century and it has become a symbol of the city.

-The following local sports teams have integrated the flag in their logos:
+It is used in the logos of D.C.
+United, the DC Defenders, Old Glory DC, the Washington Capitals, and the Washington Wizards.